Communities

 Floyd County

-Floyd County, VA residents are proud of the friendly and open-minded nature of the many artisans, farmers, and craftsmen.
+Floyd County, VA, residents are proud of the friendly and open-minded nature of the many artisans, farmers, and craftsmen.
 Music and arts play a foundational role within the community, which is proven by the large crowds at the Floyd Country Store’s Friday Night Jamboree and the many festivals around the county.
 Floyd County is also home to several manufacturing, research, and production facilities, a few of which are housed at the state-of-the-art Floyd Innovation Center.

 Giles County

-Giles County, VA has a history rooted in traditional manufacturing, but it’s the majestic mountains and the New River that closely tie the residents to home.
-The County consists of five unique towns: Rich Creek, Pembroke, Narrows, Glen Lyn and Pearisburg.
-Together these five communities comprise “Virginia’s Mountain Playground.
+Giles County, VA, has a history rooted in traditional manufacturing, but it’s the majestic mountains and the New River that closely tie the residents to home.
+The County consists of five unique towns: Rich Creek, Pembroke, Narrows, Glen Lyn, and Pearisburg.
+Together, these five communities comprise “Virginia’s Mountain Playground.

 Montgomery County